-- You have new or additional information which was not available to you or the Deciding Officer/Designated Person at the time of the original decision, which if had been available at the time of the original decision you feel may have resulted in a different decision - The stated interpretation of the facts or information you provided which are contained in the Deciding Officers/Designated Person decision are 'subjectively' incorrect and need clarification - The decision of the Deciding Officer/Designated Person is factually incorrect or inaccurate based on a point of fact or law
+- You have new or additional information which was not available to you or the Deciding Officer/Designated Person at the time of the original decision, which if had been available at the time of the original decision you feel may have resulted in a different decision. - The stated interpretation of the facts or information you provided which are contained in the Deciding Officers/Designated Person decision are subjectively' incorrect and need clarification. - There has been a relevant change in your circumstances - The decision of the Deciding Officer / Designated Person is factually incorrect or inaccurate based on a point of fact or law.

 The Deciding Officers must adhere to Departmental guidelines and to legislation when making a decision on your claim.
 They must also act in a manner which applies due process, natural justice and fair procedure in reviewing the original decision.
-Copies of the Department's guidelines are available on the Department's website www.welfare.ie in the Freedom of Information section.
+Copies of the Department's guidelines are available on the Department's website e www.gov.ie/welfare in the Freedom of Information section.
 Where appropriate, you should always ask the original Deciding Officer / Designated Person to review their decision before making an appeal.
 If the review process is unsuccessful you may wish to make a formal appeal.

-Note: If your Social Welfare payment has been stopped or suspended by a Deciding Officer and you have requested a review of their original decision, you may be entitled to claim a Supplementary Welfare Allowance (SWA) payment from the Department of Employment Affairs and Social Protection's Designated Person (formerly known as a Community Welfare Officer, CWO).
-You are not automatically entitled to a Supplementary Welfare Allowance (SWA) payment and each case is assessed on an individual basis
+Note: If your Social Welfare payment has been stopped or suspended by a Deciding Officer and you have requested a review of their original decision, you may be entitled to claim a Supplementary Welfare Allowance (SWA) payment from the Department of Social Protection's Designated Person (formerly known as a Community Welfare Officer, CWO).
+You are not automatically entitled to a Supplementary Welfare Allowance (SWA) payment and each case is assessed on an individual basis.